laravel/docs/helpers.md

 <a name="method-upper"></a>
 #### `Str::upper()` {#collection-method}

-The `Str::upper` method converts the given string to upper-case:
+The `Str::upper` method converts the given string to uppercase:

     use Illuminate\Support\Str;